richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.6.0**
+Initialized deprecation of using tables as arrow controls now using divs.
+Added a bug fix to the slider that is not multislide or autoresize.

 **Version 1.5.5**
 Many fixes to the way multislider works.
 When the slides within the multislider is only one the slider changes back to single slides.